 Most people think bug tracking is not for beginners.
 But having a workflow in place where you collect and track bugs and allow your users to report bugs is essential for a successful web development project.

 Of course, we eat our own dog food but we can really recommend the Usersnap Bug Tracker.
 Why?
 Because it has a screenshot tool that lets you annotate screens directly in your browser, which makes sharing stuff with your fellow developers and designers much easier.
 Just give it a try, it’s completely free for 15-days, and you don’t even need a credit card to sign up: usersnap.com

 Always keep moving forward with your new coding and design skills.

 Learn, test, build and iterate over and over again.

 That’s the only way to becoming better at what you’re doing right now.

 Any other great web development tutorial recommendations?
-Let us know in the comments!
+Let us know and smash that feedback button!

 Resolve issues faster with visual bug reporting.